An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 \subsubsection{Generating \vista population cohorts}

 The process explained so far in Section~\ref{sec:1-setup} shows how the \vista Trip Table, bar weekend trips, is used to compute distributions of activities in discrete time bins of the day.
 We now describe a slight modification to the process, to account for differences in activity profiles across population subgroups, or \textit{cohorts}.
+For instance, the likelihood of work activities in children and older adults is lower than working-age adults.
+By identifying cohorts, and creating separate activity generation models for each based on their activity likelihoods, we get better accuracy overall for the population than can be achieved by a single model.

-It is well understood that the kinds of activities people do can be shaped by individual, social, and physical factors~\cite{bautista2020urban,grue2020exploring}.
+It is well understood that the kinds of activities people do can be shaped by individual, social, and environmental factors~\citep{bautista2020urban,grue2020exploring}.
 Not all of these will be known and/or related variables available in the \vista data.
-Nevertheless, it is clear that some steps can be taken to classify observed behaviours into groups given the variables we do have.
+Nevertheless, it is clear that some steps can be taken to classify observed behaviors into groups given the variables we do have.

-We implemented a simple classification based on the demographic attributes of gender and age, to find distinct groupings that exhibit significantly distinct trip patterns.
-Specifically, participants were broken into five year age groups, with the exception of groups 0-14 and 65 and over.
-Probabilities for the activities Work, Study, Shop, Personal, and Social/Recreational were then calculated for each of these 24 groups based on weekday trips.
-Hierarchical clustering was then applied to the dataset using Ward's method, producing the dendrogram shown in Figure \ref{fig:dendrogram}.
+We implemented a simple classification based on the demographic attributes of sex and age, to find distinct groupings that exhibit similar activity profiles.
+Specifically, participants were broken into five-year age groups, with the exception of groups 0--14 and 65 and over.
+Probabilities of engaging in the activities Work, Study, Shop, Personal, and Social/Recreational were then calculated for each of these 24 groups based on weekday trips.
+Hierarchical clustering was then applied to the dataset using Ward's method, producing the dendrogram shown in Figure \ref{fig:dendrogram}, with the main output being cluster membership indicating similar activity probability profiles by age and sex.

-The gap statistic of the clustering process indicated that five unique groupings would be optimal.
-The output of the classification is the gender and age range of those identified groups.
-Our final step then was to filter the \vista Trip Table records on those attributes and store the result as partial tables, one per group.
-The process described so far in Section~\ref{sec:1-setup} was therefore applied to each partial trip table separately rather than the \vista Trip Table directly--as suggested earlier to keep the explanation simple--giving activity distribution tables by time of day per subgroup.
+The gap statistic of the clustering process indicated that five unique cohorts would be optimal.
+Each cohort identified participants with similar activity patterns based on age and sex as the output.
+Our final step then was to filter the \vista Trip Table records on those attributes and store the result as partial tables, one table per cohort.
+The process described so far in Section~\ref{sec:1-setup} was therefore applied to each partial trip table separately rather than the \vista Trip Table directly--as suggested earlier to keep the explanation simple--giving activity distribution tables by time of day per cohort.